hopsoft/turbo_boost-streams/README.md

 ### Broadcasting

-Sometimes you'll want to broadcast DOM invocations to multiple users.
+We can also broadcast DOM invocations to multiple users.
-**Here's how.**
+First, setup the ActionCable channel subscription.

 ```erb
 <!-- app/views/posts/show.html.erb -->